Moslem Uddin Ahmad

 Moslem Uddin Ahmad (1 June 1948 – 6 February 2023) was a Bangladesh Awami League politician who was a Jatiya Sangsad member representing the Chittagong-8 constituency from January 2020 until his death.

 Biography

 Ahmad was appointed the vice president of the Government College of Commerce, Chittagong unit of Chhatra League in 1969.
-Later, he was appointed the general secretary of Chittagong unit of Chhatra League.
-He was also appointed the acting general secretary of Chittagong unit of Chhatra League in 1970.
+Later, he was appointed the general secretary of the Chittagong unit of the Chhatra League.
+He was also appointed the acting general secretary of the Chittagong unit of the Chhatra League in 1970.

 Ahmad took part in the Liberation War of Bangladesh.
-After the Liberation of Bangladesh he was appointed the general secretary of Chittagong unit of Chhatra League in 1972.
-He was the incumbent president of the Chittagong South District Unit of Bangladesh Awami League.
+After the Liberation of Bangladesh he was appointed the general secretary of the Chittagong unit of the Chhatra League in 1972.
+He was the president of the Chittagong South District Unit of the Bangladesh Awami League.

 Ahmad was elected as a member of the Jatiya Sangsad from Chittagong-8 on 13 January 2020.

 Ahmad died from cancer at the Evercare Hospital Dhaka, on 6 February 2023, at the age of 74.